alexellis/derek/GET.md

 * Support the managed service

-Show your support for Derek by [becoming a GitHub Sponsor from 5 USD / mo](https://github.com/sponsors/alexellis).
+Show your support for Derek by [becoming a GitHub Sponsor from 10 USD / mo](https://github.com/sponsors/alexellis).
+You'll receive updates via email as a Sponsor, but can opt out if you wish.

 ### Doing the things the hard way (self-hosting)